hbc/NGS_Data_Analysis_Course/sessionI/lessons/03_loops_and_scripts.md

 Essentially, **the number of loops == the number of items in the list**, in our case that is 6 times since we have 6 files in `~/unix_oct2015/raw_fastq` that end in `.fq`.
 This is done by changing the value of the `var` variable 6 times.

-####What is a "Variable"?
-Just like loops, *variable* is a common concept shared by many programming languages.
-Variables are essentially a symbolic/temporary name for, or reference to, information.
-Variables are analogous to "buckets", where information can be maintained and referenced, and modified without too much hassle.

-Extending the bucket analogy: the bucket has a name associated with it, i.e. the name of the variable (`var` in the above example), and when referring to the information in the bucket, we use the name of the bucket, and do not directly refer to the actual data stored in it.

-In the example above, we defined a variable or a 'bucket' called "var".
-We put the file names (values) inside it, one at a time.

 #####Using variables
 You may have noticed in the `for` statement we define the variable with the name **var**.
 But in the loop, we explicitly use a "$" in front of it (`$var`).
 Why?

-Well, in the former, we're setting the value, while in the latter, we're retrieving the value.
-This is standard shell notation (syntax) for defining and using variables.
-Don't forget the `$` when you want to retrieve the value of a variable!

 Of course, `var` is a useless variable name.
 But it doesn't matter what variable name we use and we can make it something more intuitive: